danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 ## The async pipe

-So good that it deserved its own section.
+A pipe that's so good it deserved its own section.

 The async pipe is another built-in pipe that Angular provides.
 By using an async pipe, you can pass promises and observable streams straight in to the template, and the pipe will await the resolved promise or listen for events on the observable.